IG Core Portfolio – Income Balanced Series F

 Highlights

-③ Canadian bonds contributed the most to total returns.
+③ Global bonds detracted the most from total returns.

 Total Return 1M 3M YTD 1YR 3YR 5YR 10YR Since Inc.